kureta/kureta.xyz/content/post/euclidean-fibonacci-rhthyms.md

     euclid(5, 8)
     euclid(8, 13)

 Yes, these are pairs of consecutive Fibonacci numbers!
 We have found an analog of the Fibonacci sequence within Euclidean rhythms.
 Since the limit of the ratio of two consecutive Fibonacci numbers approach the golden ratio, which is "maximally irrational" in a certain sense that is related to its continued fraction representation, these rhythms are also "maximally interesting" in a certain sense.
 The sequence can be extended infinitely and it will never repeat itself.
+This shouldn't be surprising, since `[1; 1, 1, 1, ...]` is the continued fraction expansion of the golden ratio $\phi$.

 It is also closely related to L-Systems.
 In fact it is identical to the first "deterministic, contentext-free L-System (DOL-System) in Lindenmayer's Book, [The Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop).
 Just replace **a**s with **2**s and **b**s with **1**s.

 Interestingly, the way he generates the same sequence has nothing to do with Bjorklund's or Euclid's algorithm, Greatest Common Divisors, or concatanation of strings.
 The rule he uses to generate the same sequence, translated to **1**s and **2**s, is: